strongbox/strongbox/CONTRIBUTING.md

+# Code Style

+While we appreciate all the help we can get, here are some more details on the [coding conventions](https://github.com/strongbox/strongbox/wiki/Coding-Convention).
+Please, follow these guidelines and set up your IDE to use the respective code style configuration file.

+# Legal

 Contributing code to this project means that you accept your contributions to be licensed under the Apache 2.0 license.
 Signing the ICLA below covers contributions to: